RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 </div>

 ### Experience

+- [JusticeText](justicetext.com) - [JusticeText Platform](https://platform.justicetext.com/) - Senior Software Engineer.
+Implemented several full-stack features and systems using React, AWS, Node, and Typescript.
+Focused on fast delivering tested, quality code while reducing technical debt as much as possible.
+Worked closely with the team on design to ensure the best user experience and software quality.

 - [Red Matter](redmatterapp.com) - [Red Matter v2.0](http://beta.redmatterapp.com/) - CTO of the company.
 In this role, have done a lot such as deciding technologies, gathering requisites, planned and executed uncountable features, deploying and releasing, hiring new developers, helping make business decisions from a tech standpoint and so on.
 Personally developed the majority of current core product.